 Why I think people think I'm doing this. --I'm a lost young adult of the millennials. --I don't want responsibility. --Ego trip. --Dirty

 All I can picture is heat, desert heat.
-I have a backpack on, full of only the things I need to survive, here and now.
-Right now, this is all I
+I have a backpack on, full of only the things I need, to survive.
+Right now, this is all I want out of life.